LinkedIn jumps on surge in paying users

-Shares of LinkedIn Corp LNKD.N jumped 17 percent on Friday, after the professional networking services company said the number of premium subscribers doubled during fiscal 2011 and forecast an upbeat first quarter.
+Feb 10 Shares of LinkedIn Corp LNKD.N jumped 17 percent on Friday, after the professional networking services company said the number of premium subscribers doubled during fiscal 2011 and forcast an upbeat first quarter.

 The company's shares, which have gained about 35 percent in value since hitting a year-low of $56.51 in November, rose to $89.69 in midday trade on the New York Stock Exchange.